 Make Your Flight Payment

 You may now complete your payment for the selected lengthy layover flight using your preferred payment method.
-You can also use a discount code or take advantage of special offers during the checkout process.
+You can also use a discount code or take advantage of special offers during checkout.

 You can have flights with long layovers to various destinations quickly and easily using the outlined techniques.
-However, if you have any difficulties booking long layover flights or have any other questions, you can contact the customer support team directly for assistance.
+However, if you have difficulties booking long layover flights or have any other questions, you can contact the customer support team directly.

 When flying, what does it mean to have a layover?

-A stopover means you’ll have to change planes to get to your final destination when flying.
+A stopover means you’ll have to change planes to reach your final destination when flying.
 A connecting flight is also known as a stopover flight.
-You agree to the plane stopping en route and the passengers’ changing flights and services when you book a layover trip.
+When booking a layover trip, you agree to the plane stopping en route and the passengers’ changing flights and services.

 A non-stop and direct flight is never complete without mentioning a stopover flight.
-A layover flight consists of multiple flights, also known as a connecting flight.
+A layover flight consists of multiple flights, also known as connecting.
 If the plane you’re on is flying directly to your destination, there’s no need to change planes during a layover trip.

 Why are flights with a layover less expensive?

 In general, layover flights are less expensive than direct and non-stop flights.
 The reasons for this logic are numerous.
-In theory, a layover flight is a more reliable and cost-effective system for airlines because it reduces the danger of non-stop routing with unreliable passenger demands.
+In theory, a layover flight is a more reliable and cost-effective airline system because it reduces the danger of non-stop routing with unreliable passenger demands.

 It also allows airlines to employ smaller planes and avoid using larger aircraft while covering long-distance flights.
 Instead, airlines can fly shorter itineraries with smaller, more crowded planes.